Minwauu/Local-vs-Global-scope/README.md

 A local area network (LAN) is a single network that is located in a small geographical area such as someone's home, an office, or to cover a school site.

 A wide area network (WAN) is a network that connects two or more networks over a wider geographical area.
 Networks can be further classified as client–server or peer-to-peer.
 This classification explains the role that devices have within a network and is not directly related to whether the network is a PAN, LAN, or WAN.

+## Wirelesss networking

+- Wireless networks allow clients to communicate within a network without being physically connected to it.

+- Wireless networks require a wireless access point, which connects to a wired network just like any other client would, and a wireless network adapter in the device that connects to the wireless network.

 ## Wi-FI